 Picture this.
 A smoky board room.
 A tray of stale bagels and scummy lox lay on a bureau by a flimsy interior door.
 Yellowed posters of past hits wilt on the wall, dog-eared corners long-since torn from their scotch tape moorings listing in the air conditioning.
 Six lifeless executives hunch over various proposals…nicotine-stained fingers shuffling amongst an endless litany of tired tropes.

 One man perks up.
 Everything has been said…except one thing.

 “What is it, Steve?” the boss asks, the words falling clumsily out of his barely open mouth.
-He used to be a professional tennis player.
+He used to be a professional tennis player and apparently had a pretty high NTRP rating.
+This means he must have been good.
 Not anymore.
 He thinks about his halcyon days on the court.
 He was a king back in college…now barely a serf, perpetually serving fatter and stupider masters in the realm of middle management.
 Years of being beaten into submission by a string of increasingly poor life choices had dulled his passions.
 Not today.
 Today is a day for chances.
 Today…is a day for the bold.

 “It’s a game about killing babies.
 It came to me after I killed my baby.
 It was more fun than it sounds.”

 The room, silent.
 The boss, glaring at Steve, extends a shivering digit toward the phone and presses the intercom button.